 Editor’s note: A previous version of this story reported that the front bushes of Pauline’s brothel were often littered with baseball caps.
 We could not find information to corroborate this fact, so it has since been removed.
 The Talisman regrets this error.

 On 627 Clay Street from 1937 until the late 60s, there stood a house just like any other.
 It had white columns in front of the doors with a chimney ascending from the shingled roof.
 The only occasional oddity was the milk can that occasionally migrated from the driveway to the front porch.

-The baseball caps signified that 627 Clay Street was open for business.
+The milk can on the porch signified that 627 Clay Street was open for business.

 Inside the house was a peculiar company run by single mother Pauline Tabor.
 She was the owner and operator of Bowling Green’s most successful brothel.

 A visit to the house would cost local men $3 per visit and $3 per girl, according to local historian Mary Lucas, who has studied Tabor and her infamous home for years.
 However, by the 60s her price had risen to $10 an hour.